toa-io/toa/libraries/comq/readme.md

 > If incoming message doesn't have a `replyTo` property, an exception is thrown without
 > calling `producer`.
 >
-> `replyTo` queue is not asserted, therefore a message with `replyTo` referring a non-existent queue
+> `replyTo` queue is not asserted, therefore a request message with `replyTo` referring to a
-> will cause AMQP channel error.
+> non-existent queue will cause an AMQP channel error.

 ### Example